What are Chair Cane and Rattan Reed?

 The cane strips can also be woven on a big loom into “sheets” of cane that are used in pressed cane chair seat weaving.
 These sheets are applied to the chair seat and pressed into a groove around the perimeter of the seat.

-Cane webbing comes in a variety of designs; the traditional hole pattern, close-woven pattern, which is solid without any holes, herringbone, Star of David, chevron and others.
+Cane webbing comes in a variety of designs, which can be seen at all the supplier’s websites; the traditional hole pattern, close-woven pattern, which is solid without any holes, herringbone, Star of David, chevron and others.

 green dyed diamond cane stool